ratanahaerlavynah/dreamy/_poems/23-dreamy-forgotten-by-everything.md

 dreaming herself
 back into place.

-And when she walked out of that nothingness — not into light, but into being... the world didn’t gasp.
+And when she walked out of that nothingness... not into light, but into being... the world didn’t gasp.